 The 2016–17 course catalog introduced five new AT courses, and in 2017–18, five more were introduced.
 This year, we are pleased to introduce two additional AT courses: AT Multivariable Calculus and Linear Algebra and AT Economics: Globalization.
-In 2019-20 we will launch four additional courses; AT English Literature, AT Geography and Field Research, AT Psychology, and AT Historical Inquiry and Research.
+In 2019-20 we launched four courses; AT English Literature, AT Geography and Field Research, AT Psychology, and AT Historical Inquiry and Research.
 Over 20 AP courses remain available to students alongside 25 AP exams.
-With the SAS advanced studies course offerings, all students are ensured a rigorous and relevant course of study.
+In 2020-21, the AT Social Studies: Society, Governance, and Civic Action course will be added to the Quest program.
+With the SAS advanced studies course offerings, all high school students are ensured a rigorous and relevant course of study.

 We are excited to offer these advanced studies courses and opportunities for our students.
 In addition to the information provided in this guide, we offer extensive responses to many of the most frequently asked questions about advanced studies.